Colossal orbital-Edelstein effect in non-centrosymmetric superconductors

-{\it Orbital splitting and mass imbalance.---} As previously anticipated, one of the main difference between SR and OR cases is the absence of a Kramers's theorem that forces an orbital degeneracy at high symmetry points in the Brillouin zone.
-It follows that the Edelstein effect in the OR case shows a strong dependence on the effective masses and crystal field splittings in amplitude and sign.
-To simplify the analysis we expand the Hamiltonian around the $\Gamma$ point, where the orbital Rashba term becomes invariant for any rotation about the $z$ axis, and extend the $C_{\infty v}$ symmetry to the effective masses.
-This way, the avoided crossing observed in Fig.~\ref{Fig1} are now at the same energy for all $k_x$ and $k_y$ and the dependence of the Edelstein effect on effective masses and crystal field splitting becomes manifest.
-In turn, the Edelstein response for the SR case around the $\Gamma$ point is featureless, with no sign change and a constant susceptibility for positive $\mu$ that resembles the curve $m=m_z$ in Fig.~\ref{Fig3} (c).
+{\it Orbital splitting and mass imbalance.---} To further stress the band structure origin of the Edelstein effect and differences between SRE and ORE, we simplify the analysis by expanding the Hamiltonian around the $\Gamma$ point, where the OR term acquires a $C_{\infty v}$ symmetry, and extend the latter to the effective masses.
+This way, the avoided crossing in Fig.~\ref{Fig2} are now at the same energy for all $k_x$ and $k_y$ and the strong dependence of the Edelstein response in effective masses and crystal field splitting becomes manifest.

-In Fig.~\ref{Fig3}(a) we show the evolution of the bands by increasing or decreasing the ratio $m_z/m$.
-For $m_z/m\neq 1$ two of the three bands tend to collapse on top of the other, so that their relative contribution vanishes and a partial cancellation of the contributions from different bands takes place.
+In Fig.~\ref{Fig3}(a) we show the evolution of the bands by varying the ratio $m_z/m$.
+For $m_z/m\neq 1$ two of the three bands tend to collapse on top of the other, so that their relative contribution vanishes.